 I was born and educated in London and studied the violin at the Guildhall School of Music and Drama before joining the London Philharmonic Orchestra in 1970.
 My entire career has been spent in music - as performer, orchestra chairman and music service chief executive – and I currently work as a music education consultant and teacher.
 I hold a number of external appointments, including Chair of OYAP Trust (Oxfordshire Youth Arts Partnership) and Trustee of Wallingford Sports Park.

-I’m Kate Brown and I have 2 sons at Watlington Primary School, Joshua Year 3 and Lucas in Year 1.
-I’m married to Matt and we have lived in Watlington for almost 10 years.
+I’m Kate Brown and I have 2 sons at Watlington Primary School, Joshua and Lucas.
+I’m married to Matt and we have lived in Watlington for 10 years.

 I am a marketer with a background in food and drink, and for the last 3 years have run my own marketing consultancy business.
 I bring a range of business skills to the role of school governor, including strategic planning, marketing and communications.
 My key aims are to increase the visibility of the school governors, develop communication between the school and parents, and ultimately help parents become more involved and understand more about the school.

-My family and I have recently moved to the area having just come back from Boston, MA, USA.
+My family and I moved to the area having come back from Boston, MA, USA.
 We enjoyed 2 years in Boston and prior to this we lived in Monmouth, Wales, UK for ~15 years.
-My daughter Elan, started in Watlington recently and my son Tom, has joined Icknield Community College.
+My daughter Elan and my son Tom are now both at local secondary schools.

 My mother was a teacher, spending the last 15 years before retirement focused on education for children needing specialist help with sight and hearing issues.
 I spent much of my youth hearing about how to develop the environment to improve the engagement and opportunities for all.
 I have worked with General Electric (GE) for 19 years and lead Human Resources for our Life Sciences Global Commercial teams.
 I am part of our Commercial leadership team and have managed large scale business integrations, multi-cultural development programs, global diversity improvement projects and UK union and employee relations in my last 20+ years of HR.
 A significant part of my role is to coach 1:1 our executive leaders, develop our next generation of leadership talent and support the growth of our employees across the EMEA, USCAN and Asia regions.